raffll/yampt/README.md

 - Add your native dialog topic names to the end of not converted INFO strings, because without missing hyperlinks mods with lots of text don't work correctly.
 - Convert compiled script data, so you don't need to recompile scripts in TES CS.
 - You can add suffix to converted files, if you convert them all (including master), to create different (e.g. translated) plugin tree.
-- Converted doesn't change file modify time to keep original plugin sorting.
+- Converter doesn't change file modify time to keep original plugin sorting.
 - All you need to start are two language versions of the game (in most cases English and your native) or pre-made dictionaries.

 ## Usage